tallforasmurf/CHIP8IDE/readme.md

 [CHIP-8/SCHIP emulator in C++](https://github.com/mudlord/maxe)
 which I have consulted.
 (It too has the SHR/SHL instructions wrong.)

 Jeffrey Bian wrote [MOCHI-8](http://mochi8.weebly.com/), a CHIP-8 assembler, disassembler, and emulator, all in Java.
-The assembler is notably advanced over CHIPPER, supporting forward references to labels and complex expressions.
 I have followed his assembly language syntax, and I referred to his code and documentation in creating the assembler and disassembler in this project.
 (But his emulator also has the SHL/SHR instructions wrong.)

 Github user "mir3z" has a [JavaScript CHIP-8 emulator](https://github.com/mir3z/chip8-emu) which I did not actually read.
 However, the [rom folder](https://github.com/mir3z/chip8-emu/tree/master/roms) at that site is stuffed with many S/CHIP-8 executable files.